 The Min setting helps to prevent creases from appearing in flat parts of the mesh.
 Each crease is only created if the angle between its polygons is greater than or equal to the Min value.

 The Min and Max values define the range within which angle lines are created.

-The Mode defines whether to include or exclude Texture tags for edges around alpha maps or materials.
-Drag & drop the Texture tags into the Tags box.
+The Mode defines whether to include or exclude Material tags for edges around alpha maps or materials.
+Drag & drop the Material tags into the Tags box.